 A quick analysis on Twitter shows plenty of positive sentiment towards Bybit and its platform.

 What incentives are there to register?

-At the time of writing, a sign-up bonus of $90 is offered for those that open a new account and follow certain tasks.
+At the time of writing, a sign-up bonus of $90 is offered for those that open a new account and follow specific tasks.
 Any bonuses paid cannot be withdrawn and can only be used to pay trading fees.

 The exchange has performed well in terms of generating buzz in the crypto community and drawing in traders onto its platform, as highlighted by the trading volumes.
-The competitions have also ensured a huge community following, so we award a score of 2 on this metric
+The competitions have also ensured a vast community following, so we award a score of 2 on this metric